Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 back to the normal Unity way of doing things.

 Nearly all Latios Framework systems use the `[DisableAutoCreation]` attribute, so they won’t be around.
+The exceptions are some baking systems and a `ProcessAfterLoad` system for Unika.

 Features made available in this state include:

 -   Smart Blobber and Smart Bakers
+-   `IBaker` extension methods for interfaces
+-   Baking system `WorldUpdateAllocator` memory leak fix
 -   `BootstrapTools` functionality
 -   Math and `Rng` Extensions and utilities
 -   Collections and Custom Command Buffers (user-invoked playback only)